sasiqwerty/study-sasi-main/self-notes/learn-stuff/phv/training/md files/training-guide/workflow-phv.md

 - Case considered ready for completion when it has gone through triage, processing, review and approval

-- Case completion process includes: - any updates to the case as required by the review cycle - incorporation of additional information requests into standard follow-up requests - generation of final report & distribution of the final report to appropriate internal & external parties, including regulatory submission - Archiving the report and accompanying source documents (both paper & electronic documents)\*
+Case completion process includes:

+- Any updates to the case as required by the review cycle
+- incorporation of additional information requests into standard follow-up requests
+- generation of final report & distribution of the final report to appropriate internal & external parties, including regulatory submission
+- Archiving the report and accompanying source documents (both paper & electronic documents)

+### Follow up Information

-  Follow up Information: Recommendation to prioritize case reports by importance: Serious and unexpected Serious and expected Non-Serious and unexpected Cases of special interest (ADRs under surveillance; non-serious ADRs which may develop into serious ADRs (mild blood alterations indicating dyscrasias; liver enzyme fluctuations etc..)
+Recommendation to prioritize case reports by importance:

+- Serious and unexpected
+- Serious and expected
+- Non-Serious and unexpected
+- Cases of special interest (ADRs under surveillance; non-serious ADRs which may develop into serious ADRs)

-  Follow up can be obtained by: Telephone; site visit; written request Written confirmation should be obtained wherever possible for the data supplied
+- Follow up can be obtained by: Telephone; site visit; written request Written confirmation should be obtained wherever possible for the data supplied
-  Follow up Information:

 - Judgement should be exercised for the extent of follow up and should be placed
-- alongside the seriousness of the reported reaction and the known outcome
-- (condition stabilized; resolved)
+- alongside the seriousness of the reported reaction and the known outcome (condition stabilized; resolved)
 - It is recommended that MAHs should collaborate together if there is more than
 - one MAHs drug suspected as a causal agent (interactions)
 - ICH E2D has a list of key data elements which should be included wherever
 - possible in expedited reports

-  Follow up related to pregnancy:
+#### Follow up related to pregnancy:

-- Any pregnancy outcome where the reporter or Company decides may be related
-- to the Company product, this should be reported as an expedited report under 15
-- calendar day rules
+- Any pregnancy outcome where the reporter or Company decides may be related to the Company product, this should be reported as an expedited report under 15 calendar day rules
 - All pregnancy cases should be followed to term
-- If the Company product has long half life (or metabolites) even though the
-- product was stopped before conception there is a possibility that drug/metabolite
-- exposure could occur and recommendations in the label and for Company
+- If the Company product has long half life (or metabolites) even though the product was stopped before conception there is a possibility that drug/metabolite exposure could occur and recommendations in the label and for Company
 - monitoring should occur